-- To support an Earth Sciences fellowship.
+Fellowship - To support an Earth Sciences fellowship.

-- To support students of The College.
+The Simpson Fund - To support students of The College.
+Other Specific Expendable - To support a variety of purposes, student grants / prizes / bursaries / hardship, chapel & under £200k

-- To support a variety of purposes, student grants / prizes / bursaries / hardship, chapel & library running costs, fellowships and other teaching costs.
+Endowment funds with balances library running costs, fellowships and other teaching costs.